sqlcipher/sqlcipher/README.md

 	PRAGMA key = "x'2DD29CA851E7B56E4697B0E1F08507293D761A05CE4D1B628663F411A8086D99'";

-To encrypt a database programatically you can use the sqlite3_key function.
+To encrypt a database programatically you can use the `sqlite3_key` function.
-The data provided in pKey is converted to an encryption key according to the same rules as PRAGMA key.
+The data provided in `pKey` is converted to an encryption key according to the same rules as `PRAGMA key`.

 	int sqlite3_key(sqlite3 *db, const void *pKey, int nKey);